 This 30-foot tree is located in Astor Hall and boasts extravagant decorations.
 During the holiday open house, you can mix holiday cocktails, watch videos about the history of A Christmas Carol, and take a tour of the library!

 However, if you want to get a taste of the outdoors and cooler weather, be sure to stop Bryant Park Winter Village, which is also here on the backside of the library and home to another one of the best Christmas trees in New York!

 We recommend enjoying the New York Public Library first, during the day, as they close at 6:00 pm, then head to the Bryant Park Winter Village.

-Also, don’t miss the famous lion statues outside, during the holidays they are adorned with a holiday wreath and red bow!
+Also, don’t miss the famous lion statues outside, Patience and Fortitude, during the holidays they are adorned with a holiday wreath and red bow!

 Another famous Christmas tree in NYC is the one at The MET, aka Metropolitan Museum of Art.
 Each year on the day before Thanksgiving, the MET Christmas tree and Neapolitan Baroque Creche exhibit are set up.

-Fill your holiday trip to NYC with some of the best museums in the city.
-One of the best Christmas trees in NYC is the one at the Museum of Natural History.
+Another one of the best museums in the city that’s great to visit around the holidays featuring one of the best nondenominational Christmas trees in New York is at the American Museum of Natural History.

-Known as the craftiest Christmas tree in NYC, this tree is made of origami and focuses on a different theme each year.
+This is the most crafty holiday tree if you ask me.
+The tree is made of origami and focuses on a different theme each year.
 The museum’s tradition is to put this 13-foot Christmas tree on display in the Grand Gallery on the first floor.